nshalabi/ATTACK-Tools/README.md

 ![](https://nosecurecode.blog/wp-content/uploads/2018/09/6.png)

-Plan Exported to Excel
+> Plan Exported to Excel

 ![](https://nosecurecode.blog/wp-content/uploads/2018/09/11.png)

-Plan Exported to HTML
+> Plan Exported to HTML

 ![](https://nosecurecode.blog/wp-content/uploads/2018/09/10.png)

-**Coverage View**, this view helps in highlighting the plan coverage regarding certain adversaries techniques by showing targeted adversary emulation techniques that have not been planned for, which are showing in the last list labeled “Techniques not in Plan, this list can be used to quickly add those techniques to the plan.
+**Coverage View**, this view helps in highlighting the plan coverage in relation to a certain adversary (group) techniques, by showing the techniques that have not been planned for in the last list labeled *“Techniques not in Plan"*, this list can be used to quickly add those techniques to the plan too.
 This view also highlights techniques used in the plan that do not map to the adversary emulation under testing (the list in the middle, the techniques are colored differently)

 ![](https://nosecurecode.blog/wp-content/uploads/2018/09/7.png)

-**Search View**, this view is meant to provide a free search through all plans content (plans, tests, tags, and the rest of the associated meta-data) in addition to ATT&CK™ framework and ATOMIC™ Tests.
+**Search View**, this view is meant to provide a free search through all plans content (plans, tests, tags, and the rest of the associated meta-data) in addition to ATT&CK™ framework and Atomic™ Tests.

-The “View...” action depends on the content type, if it is part of the plans, it will show it in it’s own editor, else, if the content is related to ATT&CK™ or ATOMIC™ frameworks, it will launch the default browser with related URL.
+The *“View...”* action depends on the content type, if it is part of the plans, it will show up in it’s own editor.
+If the content is related to
+ATT&CK™ or Atomic™ frameworks, it will point the default web browser to the related external URL.

-The search also highlights where the search content was found, for example, a test “implementation” field, a Technique “description”, etc., to make it easier to quickly get to the source of data, the search view can be grouped and re-arranged as in the second screenshot
+The search also highlights where the content source (data fields), for example, a test *“implementation”* field, a Technique *“description”*, etc., to make it easier to get to the source of desired data, the search view can be grouped and re-arranged as in the second screenshot

 ![](https://nosecurecode.blog/wp-content/uploads/2018/09/8.png)

-Organized Search View
+> Organized Search View

 ![](https://nosecurecode.blog/wp-content/uploads/2018/09/8_1.png)